Using Minimal Responses in Conversations

 May 20, 2022

-Using minimal responses, or body language, to convey that you are listening, engaged and understanding is vital to ensure communications are a mutual win for all parties involved.
+Using minimal responses, or body language, to convey that you are listening, engaged, and understanding is vital to ensure communications are a mutual win for all parties involved.
 Whilst individuals displaying certain communication styles may find these uncomfortable, it is important to consider your conversing partner, their style and the ultimate purpose of the discussion, to further build rapport and show interest.

 Hi it’s Fliss at Zen and welcome back to this latest Insight into Language and Communications Mastery.

-Today I want to talk to you very briefly, about something called a minimal response.
+Today I want to talk to you, very briefly, about something called a minimal response.

 Minimal responses are those small sounds that you make when someone else is talking to show that you’re listening.
 Perhaps the Mm-hmm, uh-huh, the interested noises.

-What I’ve discovered is that women, in a business setting in particular, so imagine sat around a Board Table, women will use minimal responses to reassure the person that’s speaking that they’re listening, that they’re engaged, that they’re interested.
+What I’ve discovered is that women, in a business setting in particular (so imagine sat around a Board Room table), will use minimal responses to reassure the person that’s speaking that they’re listening, that they’re engaged, that they’re interested.
 What is doesn’t mean is that they agree with you.
-And there can be real communication challenge, when someone will be providing positive minimal responses, and then at the end of it say, I disagree wildly.
+And there can be real communication challenge when someone provides positive minimal responses, but then at the end of it says, "I disagree wildly".

 From the masculine perspective, men sometimes withhold minimal responses consciously or otherwise, and they’ll do this as a power play.
-SO, I don’t know if you have ever found yourself in a situation where you’re talking and you’re looking at someone and you’re looking for clues or cues that they’re with you.
+I don’t know if you have ever found yourself in a situation where you’re talking and you’re looking at someone and you’re looking for clues or cues that they’re with you.
 They’re physically in front of you but perhaps the lights are on but no one’s home.
 It’s that sort of an impression.
 Quite often that will be because they’re withholding any kind of verbal assertion, any kind of minimal response.

 Be very careful when you do that.
 It can be hugely alienating and it can be very frustrating.